garretyoder/Colorful/README.md

 ## Color Chooser

-Colorful has a inbuilt color chooser dialog that will return a `ThemeColor` object you can pass directly to Cluttr
+Colorful has a inbuilt color chooser dialog that will return a `ThemeColor` object you can pass directly to Colorful
 ```java
 public class MainActivity extends CActivity {